Browsed by

 Bar-Tailed Godwit, Emeryville, 2019

-I wrote about a missed opportunity to see a rare Bar-tailed Godwit this summer.
+On a previous trip, I missed an opportunity to see a rare Bar-tailed Godwit.
 It was one of those heart-breaking trips where your eyes, arms, and fingers are numb from endless hours of combing through a sea of bird look-a-likes, and finally deciding that the target bird may or may not be out there but it’s time to call it a day.
-We’ve all been there and it’ll happen again.
+We’ve all been there and it’ll certainly happen again.

 My unfortunate luck from that trip took a surprising positive turn.

 Months later, not only did a Bar-tailed Godwit appear in the Bay Area, but it was hanging out with a Hudsonian Godwit!
 I opted to leave my camera in the car because the location required climbing up a small cliff that offered ropes to assist the adventurous.
-It was an exceptionally rare treat to see three godwits together (I’m including the expected Marbled Godwits).
+It was an exceptionally rare treat to see three godwits together, which included the expected Marbled Godwit.
 I wished that I had a scope, camera, or high-powered binoculars to really absorb their differences.

 Fast forward several more weeks, and yet another sighting of a Bar-tailed Godwit appeared on my rare bird alert – in Emeryville, just a hop, skip, and a jump away!
 This visit offered a very close view of the bird, which allowed me to really study its features as compared with the hundreds of Marbled Godwits that it chose to associate with.